IbrahemHadidy/Data-Visualization-using-Bar-Chart/README.md

-You can see the rendered page here: You can see the rendered page here: hhttps://codepen.io/Hadidy/pen/ZEPoMrQ
+You can see the rendered page here: hhttps://codepen.io/Hadidy/pen/ZEPoMrQ